phoenix-rtos/phoenix-rtos-doc/tests/README.md

 - The `arg_zero` test specifies that the `test-hello-arg` executable should be executed without any arguments (`execute: test-hello-arg`).
 We provide the `hello_arg_harness.py` as the harness.
 In the `kwargs` section, we set `argc` to `0`.
 This dictionary is passed later to the harness as `kwargs` parameter.
-Additional, we exclude the `armv7a9-zynq7000-qemu` target for this specific test.
+Additionally, we exclude the `armv7a9-zynq7000-qemu` target for this specific test.
 As a result, it will be run on the `ia32-generic-qemu` and `host-generic-pc` targets.
 - The `arg_two` test specifies that the `test-hello-arg` should be executed with two arguments: `arg1` and `arg2` (`execute: test-hello-arg arg1 arg2`).
 We provide the `hello_arg_harness.py` as the harness.
 In the `kwargs` section, we set `argc` to `2`.
-Additional, we specify that this test should only run on the `ia32-generic-qemu` target.
+Additionally, we specify that this test should only run on the `ia32-generic-qemu` target.
 - The `arg_hello` test specifies that the `test-hello-arg` executable should be executed with the argument `world`.
 We provide the `hello_arg_harness.py` as the harness.
 In the `kwargs` section, we set `input` to `Adios!`.
 This word will be used as the input to the `test-hello-arg`.
 We also set `nightly` to false for this specific test.
 Thanks to that, the